-APPENDIX E: Exposure Control Plan
+APPENDIX E: EXPOSURE CONTROL PLAN

 In accordance with the OSHA Bloodborne Pathogens Standard (CFR 29 1910.1030), personnel with reasonable potential for occupational exposure to blood borne pathogens (BBP) must be included in an Exposure Control Plan (ECP).
-Principal investigators performing research involving blood borne pathogens should attach a completed Exposure Control Plan which includes all personnel with reasonable potential for exposure to BBP here:
+Principal investigators performing research involving blood borne pathogens should upload a completed Exposure Control Plan which includes all personnel with reasonable potential for exposure to BBP to the lab profile.